samrimucheye/studio/README.md

 *   `NEXT_PUBLIC_FIREBASE_MEASUREMENT_ID` (if you use it)
 *   `GOOGLE_GENAI_API_KEY`

-**Failure to set these environment variables on Netlify will result in errors when trying to interact with Firebase (e.g., adding links) or Genkit (e.g., generating descriptions).**
+**Failure to set these environment variables on Netlify will result in errors when trying to interact with Firebase (e.g., adding links, authentication) or Genkit (e.g., generating descriptions).**

 You can set these variables in your Netlify site dashboard under "Site settings" > "Build & deploy" > "Environment".
+Ensure your Firestore security rules (see step 3 of "Running Locally") are also correctly set in your Firebase project for the deployed application to function as expected.